jaredjbeard/reconfigurator/docs/source/introduction.rst

 Reconfigurator CLI
 ##################

 As mentioned above, the reconfigurator CLI allows us to interact with the local system.
-We can set we want to reference variables.
+We can set where to reference variables.
-Suppose we have a piece of software we are developing that uses default configuration paths.
-By coding with the reconfigurator, we can reference the default paths with an internal configuration.
+Suppose we have a piece of software we are developing that uses internal configuration for paths.
+By integrating with the reconfigurator, we can reference the defaults with this configuration.
 Then we can use the reconfigurator CLI to modify these attributes.
 In my case, I have configuration files for default algorithm parameters and environment scenarios.
 By using the reconfigurator, users of my software can easily set their own configurations without needing to modify the source code.
 Then with a quick command line call, they can use their local workspace instead of the default.